Soft tissue laser

 As an added benefit, dental insurance benefits frequently pay easier with the visual proof of a captured image in our records.

 Digital sensors capture detailed x-ray images with a fraction of the traditional exposure.

 Technological advancements in x-ray technology provide multiple benefits, from safety to improved treatment outcomes.

-- Better Outcomes- Improved image clarity increases Dr. Freundlich's ability to diagnose and treat conditions.
+Better Outcomes- Improved image clarity increases Drs.
+Freundlich & Homsi's ability to diagnose and treat conditions.
 Software tools bring detailed magnification and detection tools into focus.